How to compile VBA code into native Windows DLL

 Excel Options >> Trust center >> click button “Trust Center Settings…” >> Macro Settings >> enable check box “Trust access to the VBA project object model”

-To do that you need to run embedded Visual Basic code analyser by this path:
+To do that you need to run the embedded Visual Basic code analyzer, located by following this path:

 VBA Project window (Alt + F11) >> Main menu >> Debug >> Compile VBA project